wkasdorp/forest-2-domains/README.md

 # Create an Active Directory forest with two domains, and four DCs

+_(update: this is work in progress.
+I am rewriting it to support managed disks)_

 This template will create a new Active Directory forest for you, with a root and child domain.
 You can choose between one or two Domain Controllers per domain, and you can pick an Operating System version of